Legionnaires' rebellion and Bucharest pogrom: The rebellion

-On 20 January 1941, a German officer (Major Döhring, an aviator) was killed in Bucharest by a Greek citizen in the employ of Allied intelligence.
+On 20 January 1941, a German officer (Major Helmuth Döring, chief of the transport department of the German Military Mission) was killed in Bucharest by a Greek citizen in the employ of Allied intelligence.
 This murder remains unsolved, but it was the spark that lit the Legionnaire Rebellion.
 Antonescu had replaced the commanders of the Security Police and the Bucharest police, but their subordinates, who received their orders from Horia Sima, refused to allow the new commanders to take their place.
 Armed Legionnaires captured the ministry of the interior, police stations and other government and municipal buildings, and opened fire on soldiers trying to regain these buildings.

 Antonescu's public addresses, intended to calm the public, were not published or broadcast, as the media was under Legionnaire control.
 The Legionnaires called the people to rise up against the Freemasons and the Jews (hinting at Antonescu's relations).
 The people who were possible targets for assassination by the Legionnaires were held, for their own protection, at the ministry of the interior.
 The Legionnaires' leaders, headed by Horia Sima, went underground.
 The Legionnaires held mass drafts at neighboring villages, and masses of peasants flooded the streets of Bucharest, answering the call to defend the country against the Jews and Freemasons.
 The Legionnaires took over gas stations and tankers, and used burning oil cans as weapons against the soldiers.
 Only 15 loyal officers remained with Antonescu in his palace.
 For two days the Romanian military defended itself and tried to besiege the Legionnaires' strongholds, but did not initiate attacks and gave them a free hand.
 During this time the Legionnaires published announcements claiming that the Jews had revolted.
 During the days of the rebellion, the Legionnaires' newspapers (the only ones active during this time) engaged in vicious propaganda against the Jews.
 At the end of the articles would appear the motto "You know whom to shoot".